MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintShare.md

         \[(Any) \<Object\>\]: This indicates any property can be added to this object.
         \[CertificateUserIds \<String\[\]\>\]:
       \[Birthday \<DateTime?\>\]: The birthday of the user.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.
 Returned only on $select.
       \[BusinessPhones \<String\[\]\>\]: The telephone numbers for the user.
-NOTE: Although this is a string collection, only one number can be set for this property.
+NOTE: Although it is a string collection, only one number can be set for this property.
-Read-only for users synced from on-premises directory.
+Read-only for users synced from the on-premises directory.
 Returned by default.
 Supports $filter (eq, not, ge, le, startsWith).
       \[Calendar \<IMicrosoftGraphCalendar\>\]: calendar